 NASA’s Artemis Program casts a wide net over the United States to bring together the best and brightest innovators.
 That net landed in Fairmont, WV, snagging TMC Technologies of West Virginia as a valuable asset to the Artemis initiative.
 TMC began in 2010 and has grown tremendously with the recent win of a multi-million dollar contract with NASA.

-For the Artemis Program and sending humans back to the Moon, a group of TMC software and systems engineers designed NASA’s first integrated simulation software they’ve dubbed ARRISTOTLE.
+For the Artemis Program, TMC software and systems engineers designed NASA’s first integrated simulation software they’ve dubbed ARRISTOTLE.
 (That’s “Advanced Risk Reduction Integrated Software Test & Operations Tri-Program Lightweight Environment” for those intrepid enough to memorize the full name.)
 ARRISTOTLE integrates the NASA Space Launch System (SLS), the Orion Multi-Purpose Crew Vehicle, and the Kennedy Space Center’s Ground Launch Software into “the only high-fidelity integrated environment for the various programs for crewed spaceflight,” according to TMC Chief Engineer, Scott Zemerick.

 This program is comprehensive and can be executed on a laptop, giving NASA access to various simulations at a low cost.
 ARRISTOTLE will prove invaluable to NASA scientists as the Artemis Program progresses.

-These are just six more examples of innovative problem-solving funded in part by the Small Business Innovation Research/Small Business Technology Transfer programs.
+These are just seven more examples of innovative problem-solving funded in part by the Small Business Innovation Research/Small Business Technology Transfer programs.
 As you can see, many of these companies started in an Appalachian state, received an SBIR/STTR award, and diversified to other areas through their success.
 Programs like NASA’s Artemis initiative provide ample opportunities for small businesses to make big contributions.
+This is just a sliver of the Artemis Mission SBIR/STTR success stories out there.

 Vertx Partners will continue to bring you stories of small businesses making big strides with SBIR/STTR funding.
 Inspired by what you see here?
 Contact Vertx Partners today with our 6-minute survey, and one of our experts will be in touch within 48 hours.